 This can be an entirely new can of worms if you don’t know what you are looking for, but there are some tried and tested troubleshooting methods you can undertake.
 Make sure to double check that all of your scripts are properly placed.
 If you are using Google Tag Manager (GTM) check that the container tag is in place on your website and log in to the platform to double check you have the proper conversion IDs and that your triggers are set up correctly.

 If you are working with a web developer, they should be able to validate all of this with you before setting giving you the green light to launch.

 This is more of an exercise in empathy than science.
 Go through your customer/client/purchase experience on your website.
 Count the number of steps that it takes from the original landing page to the conversion.
 Every drop down field in your form and linked inner pages is another step.

-The goal here is to cut out the number of steps.
-Auto Populating fields in chrome can help, guest checkouts, fewer fields, simple captchas etc… The more focus that you place on a simple path to conversion, the better the results you will have.
+The goal here is to cut down the number of steps.
+Auto-populating fields in Chrome can help, guest checkouts, fewer fields, simple captchas, and more.
+The more focus that you place on a simple path to conversion, the better the results you will have.

-While there is no right or wrong way to run a Google Ads search campaign there are some definite outliers that can help you succeed.
-By ensuring that you follow our guide and look for the right clues, you will be well on your way to becoming that digital guru that you so covet to be.
+While there is no right or wrong way to run a Google Ads search campaign, there are some definite outliers that can help you succeed.
+By ensuring that you follow our guide and look for the right clues, you will be well on your way to becoming a coveted digital guru.